 Choosing the right lawyer could mean the difference between winning your case or losing valuable time and money.
 Not every attorney has the experience to handle complex wrongful arrest claims or stand up to the NYPD’s legal team.

 Look for a lawyer who specializes in civil rights and police misconduct cases.
-Ask about their success rate, how many similar cases they’ve handled, and whether they’re ready to go to trial if necessary.
-Read reviews and ask for references—your freedom and reputation are too important to trust to just anyone.
+Ask about their success rate, how many similar cases they have handled, and whether they are ready to go to trial if necessary.
+Read reviews and ask for references.
+Your freedom and reputation are too important to trust to just anyone.
+A caring lawyer will explain things in plain words and stand with you every step of the way.

 Conclusion